Can you believe it, folks?! Fall (and Fall decor) is officially upon us!…which I’m excited about because it is hands-down my favorite season!

 Décor: easily replaced, smaller, and/or less expensive items (curtains, pillows, blankets, lamps, mirrors, wall art, etc)

 It’s important to mentally separate your room’s base from the décor when planning any room, especially as the base is the most important.
-When furnishing a room, use items that you love and are neutral in color; beige, gray, tan, or white is a great neutral base color.
+When furnishing a room, use items that you love and are neutral in color; beige, gray, tan, or white are all great neutral base colors.

-I’ve placed our existing sofa, rug, and coffee table, all neutral colors and a style I love, into the mood board and then branched off from there with Fall décor from Arhaus Furniture that can easily be switched out.
+I’ve placed our existing neutral-colored sofa, rug, and coffee table into the mood board and then branched off from there with Fall décor from Arhaus Furniture that can easily be switched out.

 Last but not least, nature-inspired birch candles are a fun addition!